syncfusion-content/winui-docs/winui/DataGrid/Data-Validation.md

 ### Change the shape of error icon

 You can change the validation error template shape of the GridCell by changing the `Data` property of the path in the `PART_InValidCellBorder` of GridCell.
-And need to add the DatGrid ThemeDictionary in ResourcesDictionary.
+And need to add the DataGrid ThemeDictionary in ResourcesDictionary.

 {% tabs %}
 {% highlight xaml %}